-In an insightful Article, Guhan Subramanian shed additional light on the factors that undermines the effectiveness of a market check prior to an MBO.
-In particular, he explains that a market canvass process is no longer a useful mechanism for price discovery when management is valuable and chooses not to work with third-party bidders.
-Therefore, he has put forward a set of proposals that boards and their advisors shall follow to level the playing field and improve the role of auctions in price discovery.
+In an insightful article, Guhan Subramanian offers further insights into the factors that weaken the effectiveness of a market-check process prior to an MBO.
+In particular, he explains that canvassing the market is not a useful price discovery mechanism when management provides unique personal value and chooses not to work with third-party bidders.
+In response, Subramanian outlines proposals for boards and their advisors to follow to level the playing field and increase the role of auctions in price discovery.

 Our analysis offers a new explanation for the tension underlying MBOs, at least for companies with superstar CEOs.
-The law of corporate acquisitions ultimately seeks to ensure that the target’s shareholders get the fair value of their shares, that is, their pro rata share of the value of the company as a going concern, without the gains that the acquisition will produce (synergies).
-This objective, in turn, relies on the premise that the value of the company does not depend on the identity of its CEO.
-This premise, however, does not hold when the CEO is uniquely valuable.
-Thus, we argue, underlying the choice between appraisal and deal price as a measure of firm value is a normative question: who is entitled to value created by the CEO’s unique contribution to company value?
+The law of corporate acquisitions ultimately seeks to ensure that the target’s shareholders receive the fair value of their shares, that is, their pro rata share of the value of the company as a going concern, without the gains that the acquisition will produce (synergies).
+Achieving this objective relies on the premise that a company’s value does not depend on the identity of its CEO.
+That premise does not hold when the CEO is uniquely valuable, however.
+We therefore argue that the choice between appraisal and deal price as a measure of firm value raises a normative question: who is entitled to the value created by the CEO’s unique contribution to it?

 Assume that a CEO acquires the company from its public investors.
-Assume further that the value of the company under the leadership of the current CEO exceeds that of its value under any other CEO.
-What is the ‘fair value’ of the company under these assumptions?
-In other words, from a normative standpoint, what value should public investors be entitled to?
+Assume further that the value of that company under the leadership of the current CEO exceeds its value under any other CEO.
+What is the fair value of the company under these assumptions?
+In other words, from a normative standpoint, what value should shareholders be entitled to?
 The (lower) value of the company without the CEO or the (higher) value with the CEO?

 This is not an easy question to answer.
-On the one hand, until the CEO decided that she wanted to take the company private, there was no doubt that the extra value that she produced belonged to shareholders.
-The CEO is entitled to a compensation package (that may include company shares or other forms of equity-based compensation), and shareholders are entitled to all the company’s residual cash flows.
-On the other hand, shareholders depend on the CEO for the company to produce this extra value.
-Investors cannot force a CEO to continue and provide their services to the company.
+Until the CEO decided to take the company private, there was no doubt that the extra value the CEO produced belonged to the shareholders: the CEO was entitled to a compensation package (that may include company shares or other forms of equity-based compensation) and the shareholders were entitled to all the company’s residual cash flows.
+However, the shareholders depend on the CEO to enable the company to produce this extra value.
+Investors cannot then force the CEO to continue providing services to the company.

 We do not intend to take a stand.
 Rather, we make two points.
-First, the difficulty with regulating MBOs exists not only because of asymmetric information or the threat of opportunistic behavior by CEOs.
-It can exist even when boards are powerful, independent and genuinely accountable to public investors.
-This explains why the rise of shareholder power does not necessarily imply ‘the death of corporate law’ for judicial review of M&A transactions.
-The rise of shareholder power somewhat mitigates the concerns about opportunistic MBOs.
-Directors who are more accountable to shareholders and less dependent on CEOs can be expected to control the sale process, by forming a special committee, for example.
-But this cannot solve the problem of value diversion to a powerful CEO through M&A transactions.
+First, asymmetric information and the threat of opportunistic behavior by CEOs are not the only reasons it is difficult to regulate MBOs.
+They can be difficult to regulate even when boards are powerful, independent, and genuinely accountable to the shareholders.
+This explains why the rise of shareholder power does not necessarily imply “the death of corporate law” for judicial review of mergers and acquisitions (M&A).
+Greater shareholder power somewhat mitigates the concerns about opportunistic MBOs.
+Directors who are more accountable to shareholders and less dependent on CEOs can be expected to oversee the sale, for example by forming a special committee.
+But this cannot solve the problem of diverting value to a powerful CEO through M&A transactions.